 A: Some judges tend to score high, others low.
 That’s why each judge’s top entries go to the second round.
 While it’s tempting to compare numbers, we encourage entrants to concentrate on the specific comments and suggestions received from a judge.

 - Q: Is young adult fiction allowed?

 A: Technically, yes.
-But Worthy Publishing is looking for a 75,000- to 100,000-word novel that fits its general fiction line.
+But the contest’s publishing co-sponsor is looking for a 75,000- to 100,000-word novel that fits its general fiction line.
 So the novel would need to appeal to both an adult and young adult audience.